[German: Wie kommt man vom Flughafen Wien in die Stadt]

 Bus, train or car?

-(This way to Vienna)
+(This way to Vienna on the A4 motorway)

-Here’s where to go for transfer services, taxis, express & local trains, transfer buses, and car hire…
+Otherwise, here’s where to go for transfer services, taxis, express & local trains, transfer buses, and car hire…

 Option 1: Car